LancastrianScientist/Calculusator/README.md

 Sympy will calculate the signed area, but a user may be interested in the total geometric area under the curve.
 This program calculates the geometric area by considering the roots of the equation.
 There are different ourcomes:  if the roots are imaginary numbers, there are no roots, there is is one, or 2 or more roots.
 A geometric area is calculated for each of these, but an additional plot function is provided in the program for a user use to check the  mathematical validity.
 It's also always fun to have a plot function!

 I developed the calculator to practice GUI development in python.
 The calculator development also matched my interest in learning and teaching maths.
 I started a blog to track my journey into the calculus calculator, but found I preferred coding to blogging  so the blog describes an early push button format that I later abandoned, but I plan to catch up with the new development soon. (https://www.blogger.com/blog/post/edit/3710951870764407474/486998060452562925).

+I also post about my coding and other stuff on LinkedIn: https://www.linkedin.com/in/dr-david-e-87217957/